 The idea for the peacock came after visiting India, where they roam like chickens and simply live in the wild.
 After watching them—seeing them take off like elephants and land on thatched roofs, begging for food in the mornings, and whistling at night—I simply had to paint one.

-The long song
+The long song (Sold)

 ink, mineral pigments, rice paper on interlining 58*34 см